Leah1977/Fishy_pair/README.md

 ### The  How to Play  page has a list of clear instructions on how to play the game.

-* Choose a level
-* Enter your name.
-* Save your score.
 * Cancel the game.
 * Restart.